ismaelpamplona/multi-lang-oop-implementations/README.md

 # multi-lang-oop-implementations
-Collection of OOP class implementations in Python, JavaScript, TypeScript, and Rust for job interview training.
+Collection of OOP basic class implementations in Python, JavaScript, TypeScript, and Rust (struct).